khuan013/rshell/README.md

 Uses `wait()`, `fork()` and  `execvp()` to call functions.

-Parses the input by breaking it up into a string vector, and then determines which elements should be sent to execvp.
+Parses the input by breaking it up into a string vector, and then determines which elements should be sent to execv.

 Connectors work based on the most recent command.
 If the command before an && did not succeed, no further commands will be executed.
 If a command before an